geevi/geevi.github.io_code/content/project/pcps.md

 date = "2016-04-27"

 # Project title.
-title = "Probabilitically Checkable Proofs"
+title = "PCPs & Hardness Amplification"

 # Project summary to display on homepage.
 summary = "Improved PCPs using low-degree codes and using product constructions."